Searching for heavy millicharged particles from the atmosphere: Millicharged particle production

 where $k$ is the four momentum of the virtual photon, $s=(p+p_N)^2$, $s'=(p+p_N-k)^2$, and $p$ and $p_N$ are the four-momenta of the incoming proton and nitrogen nucleus \cite{Blumlein:2013cua,deNiverville:2016rqh,Foroughi-Abari:2021zbm,Gorbunov:2023jnx,Du:2022hms} (see e.g. Appendix C of~\cite{Foroughi-Abari:2021zbm} for a derivation).

 In Eq.~\eqref{eq:dsigmaPB}, $d\mathcal{P}_{p\rightarrow \gamma^*p^\prime}$ represents the probability for the proton-bremsstrahlung sub-process $p\rightarrow \gamma^*p^\prime$ to occur, where $p'= p-k$.
 In the ultra-relativistic and collinear limit, $d\mathcal{P}_{p\rightarrow \gamma^*p^\prime}$ can be evaluated using the FWW approximation, in which the $pp$ scattering is assumed to be dominated by the exchange of a boson mediator with small virtuality.
 We also include the electromagnetic form factor of the proton in computing the radiation probability, detailed in Appendix~\ref{app:protonbrem}, which can be described phenomenologically as a resonant enhancement due to mixing between vector mesons and the virtual photon \cite{Faessler:2009tn,deNiverville:2016rqh} (this was also included in the analysis of Ref.~\cite{Du:2022hms}).
 When the momentum of the virtual photon is larger than a GeV, this form factor tends to sharply suppress the emission probability.
+The form factor is a phenomenological description of the proton's electromagnetic properties using the vector meson dominance model~\cite{Faessler:2009tn}.
+We note there is double counting with meson decay for the part of the form factor when the meson mediator is produced on-shell in proton bremsstrahlung.
+However, as we will show later (see in particular Figure~\ref{fig:prod}), in the regime $m_\chi\lesssim$~GeV where the form factor is effective, the MCP flux is always dominated by proton bremsstrahlung.
+Meanwhile for larger MCP mass, MCPs dominantly originate from heavy meson decay (and Drell-Yan described in the next subsection), which is not captured by the form factor.As a result, the sensitivity that we would obtain by, for each MCP mass, considering only the dominant production process (which prevents any double-counting) is for practical purposes the same as the results we obtain, as can be inferred from Figure~\ref{fig:prod}.

 The differential flux of MCPs from proton bremsstrahlung is then given by~\cite{Gninenko:2018ter,Du:2022hms}